-If a leaf $x$ is chosen as a leader then by Fact~\ref{fact:leaf_leader}, we can get a PMI sequence of length $n$.
+If a leaf $x$ is chosen as a leader, then by Fact~\ref{fact:leaf_leader}, we can get a PMI sequence of length $n$.
 Assuming none of the leaders is a leaf node, let $v_i$ and $v_{i+1}$ be adjacent leader nodes; further assume that $i<n/2$ without loss of generality.
-We will construct a PMI sequence of length $n$ based on these two leaders as follows:
+We will construct a PMI sequence of length $n$ based on these two leaders as follows.

-(ii).
-If a smallest connected component $X$ contains either of the leaf nodes then $G^{-X}$ has a leaf leader node and thus has a PMI sequence of length $n-|X|$ by Fact~\ref{fact:leaf_leader}.
-If $X$ doesn't contain leaf nodes then there exist two leader nodes $v_i,v_j$ are adjacent to some nodes in $X$.
-Also assume that $v_i$ is not farther away from a leaf node than $v_j$ is.
-Then the following sequence of distance-to-leader vectors defines a PMI sequence of claimed length:
+(ii) If the smallest connected component $X$ contains either of the leaf nodes, then $G^{-X}$ has a leaf leader node and thus has a PMI sequence of length $n-|X|$ by Fact~\ref{fact:leaf_leader}.
+If $X$ doesn't contain leaf nodes, then there exist two leader nodes $v_i,v_j$ are adjacent to some nodes in $X$.
+Also, assume that $v_i$ is not farther away from a leaf node than $v_j$ is.
+Then, the following sequence of distance-to-leaders vectors defines a PMI sequence of claimed length.